mark-summerfield/uxf/README.md

 If you don't want to be committed to a particular UXF type, just use a `str` and do whatever conversion you want, or use a [Custom Type](#custom-types).

-### Line Width
+### Wrap Width

 A UXF file's header must always occupy its own line (i.e., end with a newline).
 The rest of the file could in theory be a single line no matter how long.
-In practice and for human readability it is normal to limit the width of lines, for example, to 76 or 80 characters.
+In practice and for human readability it is normal to limit the width of lines, for example, to 76, 80, or the UXF default of 96 characters.

 UXF `bytes` and ``str``s can be of any length, but nonetheless they can be width-limited without changing their semantics.